by Greg Crowther

 Telophase: chromosomes once again unroll.

-Cytokinesis: two daughter cells are formed.
+Cytokinesis: two daughter cells form.

 Interphase: "the calm before the storm"?